 Step #3 is pumping the plunger back-and-forth while holding the housing stationary.
 The pumping action is internally designed to load 5-rounds into the magazine at a time, but the process can be completed as fast as the shooter can pump the plunger.
 Even if ammunition was loaded individually into the tray, I believe the magazine could be loaded quicker with the Mag Charger than someone simply loading individually into the magazine itself.

 So new that an MSRP has not been finalized, the Battenfeld representative estimated $79-$89, with availability soon.
-In fact, it looks like it is already being sold on Amazon with free shipping.
+In fact, it looks like it is already being sold on Amazon.
 For anyone who has to load multiple AR-15 magazines at any given time, the Caldwell Mag Charger appears to be a great way to save thumbs and load quickly.